 Timonium orthodontist Dr. Mohammad Izadi offers comprehensive treatment plans designed to improve the contour and aesthetics of the gums.
-Using innovative dental technology, Izadi Orthodontics helps patients to restore the appearance and health of their gums without the need for oral surgery or other invasive treatments.
+Using innovative dental technology, Izadi Orthodontics helps patients restore the appearance and health of their gums without the need for oral surgery or other invasive treatments.

 Causes of Gummy Smiles

-If you have a gummy smile, it can caused by many things.
+If you have a gummy smile, it can be caused by many things.
 Understanding the specific cause can help determine the most effective and best course of treatment.
 While gummy smiles are more prevalent in women, it is possible to see them in men.
 The most common causes of seeing more gum tissue exposed when smiling include:

 - Gum Tissue Health: Conditions like gingival hypertrophy, where the gum tissue is long, enlarged, or overgrown, can lead to a gummy appearance.